Welcome to SEDA Equine

 Sessions often include

-Learning how to groom, feed and carry out some fundamentals in caring for the horses - Might help us to look after our own needs better, and also to the needs of another.
+Learning how to groom, feed and carry out some fundamentals in caring for the horses - Might help us to look after our own needs better, and also to the needs of others.
 Developing our capacity to take responsibility and make informed decisions.

 Learning some of the basic techniques of equine massage and 'horse rehabilitation bodywork' - can help us to understand how we hold tensions in our own bodies.
-Also how our postures and our ways of moving affect our own mindsets, attitudes and often our emotional state.
+Also how our postures and our ways of moving can affect our own mindsets, attitudes and quite often our emotional state.

 Frequently Asked Questions